 Symptoms of Achilles Tendon Injury

 If you sustain an Achilles tendon injury, you will likely know immediately.
 This can be attributed to the pain and discomfort that follows such an injury.
-You might even hear a snapping or popping sound at the time of injury.
+Torn Achilles symptoms involve hearing a snapping or popping sound at the time of injury.
 However, you might be unaware of your injury for hours or days after the accident.
+Symptoms of an Achilles tendon Injury include:

 Your treatment regimen will depend on the type and severity of the Achilles tendon injury.
 If your injury is mild, your physician might recommend rest, hot or cold treatment, and over-the-counter pain relievers.
 You could also be required to wear supportive footwear as your tendon recovers.